Hearty Instant Pot Vegetable Soup

-Instant Pot Pesto Vegetable Soup is the perfect way to use summer vegetables.
+Instant Pot Vegetable Soup is the perfect way to use summer vegetables.
 Tomatoes, zucchini, carrots and white beans pair beautifully with basil in the pesto.
 This soup is full of flavour and hearty enough to eat as a main course.

 You can use your favourite store-bought brand of pesto in this recipe, or you can quickly whip up my Easy Cashew Pesto.
 It takes only five minutes to make!

-The Instant Pot makes soup so much easier.
+An electric pressure cooker makes soup so much easier.
 No need to monitor a pot on the stove, testing the carrots to see if they’re done yet.
 Just set it and forget it!
 An added bonus is you don’t need to worry about a hot pot on the stove if you have kids around.

 - Olive oil